-Break it up: useful practice segments; how to connect them and plug them back into the whole
+Useful practice segments; how to connect them and plug them back into the whole:

 • This piece has obvious breaks or sections.
 This is helpful in isolating particular areas to practice further, depending on what the student needs.
 Even the major sections like A and B can each be broken down into at least four sections.